hashicorp/vault/website/source/docs/platform/k8s/helm.html.md

   * `ha` - This configures `ha` mode for the Vault server.

       - `enabled` (`boolean: false`) -
       Enables `ha` mode for the Vault server.
 This mode uses a highly available backend storage (such as Consul) to store Vault's data.
-By default this is configured to use Consul Helm: https://github.com/hashicorp/consul-helm.
-For a complete list of storage backends, see the official documentation: https://www.vaultproject.io/docs/configuration/storage/index.html.
+By default this is configured to use [Consul Helm](https://github.com/hashicorp/consul-helm).
+For a complete list of storage backends, see the [Vault documentation](/docs/configuration).

       - `replicas` (`int: 5`) -
       The number of pods to deploy to create a highly available cluster of Vault servers.

       - `updatePartition` (`int: 0`) -
       If an updatePartition is specified, all Pods with an ordinal that is greater than or equal to the partition will be updated when the StatefulSet’s `.spec.template` is updated.
 If set to `0`, this disables parition updates.
-For more information see the official documentation: https://kubernetes.io/docs/concepts/workloads/controllers/statefulset/#rolling-updates
+For more information see the [official Kubernetes documentation](https://kubernetes.io/docs/concepts/workloads/controllers/statefulset/#rolling-updates).

       - `config` (`string: "{}"`) -
-      A raw string of extra HCL or JSON [configuration](https://www.vaultproject.io/docs/configuration/index.html) for Vault servers.
+      A raw string of extra HCL or JSON [configuration](/docs/configuration) for Vault servers.
       This will be saved as-is into a ConfigMap that is read by the Vault servers.
       This can be used to add additional configuration that isn't directly exposed by the chart.